International asset recovery

 The Global Focal Point Initiative

-The theft of public assets by corrupt leaders has a major impact on society, particularly in developing countries.
+The theft of public assets by corrupt public officials and political leaders has a major impact on society, particularly in developing countries.
 It diverts money from services such as healthcare and education, it erodes public trust and threatens governance.

-As stolen assets are often concealed in foreign jurisdictions, the process of asset recovery is complex, time consuming and involves multiple countries.
-As such, there is a clear need for concerted action on a global level.
+The process of asset recovery is complex, time consuming and often frustrating.
+As stolen assets are often concealed in foreign jurisdictions, there is a clear need for concerted action on a global level.